 We don't screen challenges as they're posted, so we don't always see ones that don't belong.
 If you see a challenge that doesn't make any sense, doesn't fit the requirements of the site, or has inappropriate content, let us know.
 Please include a link to the challenge in question in your message.

 What are those little pluses (+) next to challenge titles/What does the "Second this Challenge" link mean?

 For more information, see this news post: http://dark-solace.org/elysian/news.php?action=newsstory&nid=73.

-I can't login even though I'm a member and have my correct penname and password.
+I can't log in/get a blank screen even though I've registered and have my correct penname and password.
 What should I do?